mBART: Multidimensional Monotone BART

-We now describe a new localized MH algorithm for the simulation of $(T_j,M_j)^{(k)}$ $\rightarrow$ $(T_j,M_j)^{(k+1)}$ as single transitions of a Markov chain converging to the (possibly constrained) posterior \eqref{newdraw}.
+{ To accommodate the constrained nature of the prior \eqref{eq:general}, we now introduce} a new localized MH algorithm for the simulation of $(T_j,M_j)^{(k)}$ $\rightarrow$ $(T_j,M_j)^{(k+1)}$ as single transitions of a Markov chain converging to the (possibly constrained) posterior \eqref{newdraw}.
 For simplicity of notation, let us denote a generic instance of these moves by $(T^0, M^0)$ $\rightarrow$ $(T^1, M^1)$.
 Dropping $\sigma^{(k)}$ from \eqref{newdraw} since it is fixed throughout this move, and dropping all the remaining subscripts and superscripts, the target posterior distribution can be expressed as

 where its components are as follows.

 First, $p(r \C T, M)$ is the normal likelihood which would correspond to an observation of $r = g(x; T,M) + \epsilon$, where $\epsilon \sim N_n(0, \sigma^2 I)$.
 Assuming $M = (\mu_1,\ldots, \mu_b)$, and letting $r_i$ be the vector of components of $r$ assigned to $\mu_i$ by $T$, this likelihood is of the form